aliselmes/aliselmes/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on finding my first developer job!
-- 🌱 I’m currently learning the MERN stack.
+- 🌱 I’m currently learning .NET.
-- 🤔 I’m looking for help with job hunting and interviews.
 - :computer: I'm currently looking to collaborate on open source projects.
 - 📫 How to reach me: a.selmes@gmail.com
 - ⚡ Fun fact: I am originally from the UK and have lived and worked in the UK, France, Spain, Canada, and now the USA.